Nejik/njBox/README.md

 ## Dependencies

-Plugin have **no dependencies** and support all modern browsers (ie10+).
+Plugin have **no dependencies** and support all modern browsers (ie11+).
 But, if you need to support older browsers, you can include jQuery that supports older browsers, plugin will find it and will use it, you don't need to configure anything here.
-P.S. also you will need indexof polyfill.
+Also if you need ie10,9 for example, you can insert some polyfills without jQuery at all.

 ## Usage